 Field education is an important aspect of any social work program, and students in the MSW@USC spend 50 percent of their program working in the field.
 Students begin with Virtual Field Practicum (VFP), a small-group, faculty-supervised online course in which students work with an actor playing the role of a client to simulate real-world situations.
 After students complete 210 hours of VFP, they are placed by the MSW@USC field team in agencies in or near their communities.

 The MSW@USC fosters an environment of collaboration, where students and faculty build real connections that go beyond the classroom.
 On the online platform, students are able to meet outside of live class sessions for group discussion, team projects and even happy hours.
-Much like familiar social networking sites, the MSW@USC virtual campus features a discussion wall so students can keep in touch about classwork and personal interests.
+Much like familiar social networking sites, USC's online msw features a discussion wall so students can keep in touch about classwork and personal interests.
 Students are also able to form groups in the virtual campus, which means they can find classmates with similar interests or students who live in their local area.

 It’s an amazing, innovative program that allows a student to get so much more than they would from a larger, bricks-and-mortar-style classroom.
 Small class sizes means you really get to know your professors and classmates, and the program itself is one of the best in the country.